etf2l/rules/docs/general-6.md

 Scripts that allow a player to perform an action in-game that they would not be able to execute without the script, or scripts that purposefully disrupt the player’s hitbox are banned.
 Scripts that freeze or glitch the player model (e.g. in mid-air to be less predictable) to make it harder to hit are also banned.

 Usage of banned scripts will be penalized on a case-by-case basis, depending on the intent of the script and the impact on the match.
-Possible penalties may include team warnings, forfeiting of one or more match rounds or default losses, and / or league bans for the offending player.
+Possible penalties may include team warnings, forfeiting of one or more match rounds or default losses, **and / or league bans for the offending player**.

 - Examples of banned scripts:
   - Charge-turn script (this includes the use of other peripherals to achieve sharper turn angles)